Mechanics Cleared In Charlotte Crash

 Key Takeaways:

-• A mechanic and his supervisors were cleared by the FAA regarding maladjusted elevator cables suspected in the fatal 2003 US Airways Express Beech 1900 crash, which killed all 21 people aboard.
+• A mechanic and his supervisors have been cleared by the FAA of wrongdoing regarding maladjusted elevator cables implicated in the 2003 crash of a US Airways Express Beech 1900 that killed all 21 people aboard.

 See a mistake?
 Contact us.